TechGrounds-Cloud8/cloud8-Killian97/assignments answers/GIT-02/GIT-02 answer.md

 Learn/study about markdown

 ## Key terminology
-- markdown en markdown Syntaxxes
+- ***Markdown:*** Is een easy to read en write tool voor HTML.
-- WYSIWYG = "What you see is what you get".
+- ***WYSIWYG:*** "What you see is what you get".
 Word is an example WYSIWYG programm, it shows realtime changes while edditing.
-- WYSIWYM = "What you see is what you mean".
+- ***WYSIWYM:*** "What you see is what you mean".
 Markdown is a example for this.
 The user writes the contents in a structured way, marking the content according to its meaning, its significance in the document, and leaves its final appearance up to one or more separate style sheets
+- ***Syntax:*** Syntaxes zijn regels.
+Bijvoorbeeld de Syntax # bepaald dat "# test" ge print word als een grotere letter size in andere woorden een kopstuk.